newrelic-experimental/java-verification-process/README.md

 ## Usage

 > This program executes the Gradle task verifyInstrumentation on all repos in Experimental under "newrelic-java".
+>
-Modify the run method in MultiThread.java to change which repos are skipped/not skipped by the program.
+> Some repos under this query do not have the Gradle task verifyInstrumentation.
+Modify **config.properties** to specify which repos should be skipped by the program.
+Use the format shown in the file.

 ## Building